This post may contain affiliate links. Please read our disclosure policy.

 Ingredients You’ll Need

-How to Make This Healthy Asparagus Soup Recipe
+How to Make Asparagus Soup

 • Prep the vegetables.
 First, chop the leeks and cut the asparagus into 1-inch pieces.
 Then wash the potatoes under cold running water.
 Peel and cut into 1/2-inch dice.